Reading time: 14 minutes

 Around 75% of retirees own their home, including 1.8 million seniors on the Age Pension.
 According to the Grattan Institute, home ownership among retirees is on course to drop to 57% by 2056, which will create a new set of challenges, although future generations of retirees will have more super.

-Speaking recently at the Household Capital Third Pillar Forum, Professor Hazel Bateman of the UNSW ARC Centre for Population Aging and Research said Australian homeowners aged between 60 and 80 have 10.5% of their assets in super, over 61% in housing and 28% in other financial assets.
+Hazel Bateman of the UNSW ARC Centre for Population Aging and Research said Australian homeowners aged between 60 and 80 had 10.5% of their assets in super in 2020, over 61% in housing and 28% in other financial assets.

 Yet the focus of retirement planning is fixed on super.
 Go figure.